SamBalakhanei/CS180P4/Tests.md

 **Test 7**: List Student then Cancel

 ** Assume that the user is a tutor
-1) User selects the List Student button
+1) User selects the "List Student" button
 2) User sees  a dropdown menu of all the unblocked students
-3) User selects the cancel button
+3) User selects the "cancel" button
-4) User selects the List Student button
+4) User selects the "List Student" button
 5) User sees a JOptionPane window with a dropdown menu of all the unblocked students
 6) User selects a student
-7) User selects the Ok button
+7) User selects the "Ok" button

 Expected result: Application loads a page with several options related to messaging.